Trump rally shooting suspect killed by Secret Service sniper, sources say

 It is still being determined if Trump was struck by a bullet or debris, a law enforcement source said.

-Several shots rang out while Trump was speaking on stage.
+Several shots rang out while Trump was speaking on stage at about 6:15 p.m. local time.
 Video showed the former president immediately touch his ear and then crouch to the ground, with his Secret Service agents rushing the stage.
 Some blood could be seen on his face as he stood up and held up his fist to the crowd.
 He was rushed out to his motorcade and the Secret Service later confirmed that he was safe.

 Authorities are investigating the shooting as an attempted assassination, law enforcement sources told CBS News.
 At this point, the Secret Service is leading that investigation with the FBI assisting, sources said.